are you in?

 Who Should Use Teachable’s Business Plan?

-You really only need this is you will use the 20 admin-level users and the Power Editor and/or the group coaching calls add-on.
+You really only need this if you will use the 20 admin-level users and the Power Editor and/or the group coaching calls features.

 Pricing Compared to Competitors

 Teachable is actually at the same price-point as many of the other cloud learning management systems.
 The Basic and Pro Plan will be enough for most course creators and these fit within the $39 and $119 monthly fees.
 These are really reasonable prices for what you will get.
 For this comparison, let’s look at the Pro Plan against a few other top online course platforms.

 Thinkific pricing is similar to Teachable, however, Thinkific’s Growth package introduces complexities.
 This platform offers a Basic plan for $49/month and then a Pro Plan $99 + Growth package where the first 100 students are free.

 This Growth package price increases as your number of students increases.
 It’s 10 cents a student.
 For instance, you’ll pay an additional $40 a month if you have 500 students.
 An active student is anyone who has access to at least one course.

 The Growth package adds in groups, advanced segmentation and integrations, ability to remove Thinkific branding, and more.
 Thinkific’s Pro Plan + the Growth package is more advanced than the Teachable Pro Plan but more expensive.